-Other estimates employed are related to taxes and related provisions (note 4 (f) and note 4 (h)) and other provisions and contingencies.
+Other estimates employed are related to taxes and related provisions and other provisions and contingencies.
 Actual results could differ from these and other estimates.
 The recognition of deferred tax assets is based on forecasts of future taxable profit.
 The measurement of future taxable profit for the purposes of determining whether or not to recognize deferred tax assets depends on many factors, including the Company's ability to generate such profits and the implementation of effective tax planning strategies.
 The occurrence or non-occurrence of such events in the future may lead to significant changes in the measurement of deferred tax assets.